A severe variant of the influenza virus has produced a powerful start to the 2018 flu season.

 The year of H3N2

-Since its first detection in humans in 2011, the H3N2 family of flu viruses has played a role in every flu season.
+Since its in humans in 2011, the H3N2 family of flu viruses has played a role in every flu season.

 Experts knew early on that H3N2 would likely hit the Northern Hemisphere hard this winter.